-I generally post four or five times a week.
 To make sure you don’t miss my newest posts please subscribe to my RSS feed or sign up for email updates.

-The information I provide is on an as-is basis.
+Notice: The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.